0 Series Shinkansen

-The 0 series (0系, Zero-kei) trains were the first generation Shinkansen trainsets built to run on Japan's Tōkaidō Shinkansen high-speed line which opened in 1964.
-The last remaining trainsets were withdrawn in 2008 after 44 years of service.
+The 0 series (0系) was a Shinkansen high-speed train type introduced by Japanese National Railways (JNR) in October 1964 for use on the newly opened Tōkaidō Shinkansen line, the first Shinkansen route.
+They were later used on the San'yō Shinkansen after it opened in 1972 and the Hakataminami Line after it opened in 1990.
+A total of 3,216 vehicles, arranged into 201 sets, were built between 1963 and 1986 by Hitachi, Kawasaki Sharyo, Kinki Sharyo, Kisha Seizo, Nippon Sharyo, and the Tokyu Car Corporation.

+Following JNR's privatization in 1987, the trains were transferred to the Central Japan Railway Company (JR Central) and West Japan Railway Company (JR West), and many sets were refurbished during their service lives before being withdrawn in 2008 after 44 years of service.

 History

 The 0 series trains (which were not originally classified, as there was no need to distinguish classes of trainset until later) entered service with the start of Tōkaidō Shinkansen operations in October 1964.
 These units were white with a blue stripe along the windows and another at the bottom of the car body, including the front pilot.

 Unlike previous Japanese trains on the national network, the Tōkaidō Shinkansen and all subsequent Shinkansen lines are between the rails.
 The trains were powered by 25 kV AC electricity at 60 Hz with all axles of all cars powered by 185 kW traction motors, giving a 220 km/h operation top speed.

 The original trains were introduced as 12-car sets, with some sets later lengthened to 16 cars.
 Later, shorter trains of six and even four cars were assembled for lesser duties.

-0 Series production continued from 1963 until 1986.
+Shinkansen sets are generally retired after fifteen to twenty years.
+Due to declining fiscal performances of JNR, and labor unwillingness to develop new types, more 0 Series units were produced to replace earlier batches from 1976-77 onwards.
+Production continued until 1986.